Part One Synopsis:

 How I Started a University in Honduras, or — “The Promise”

 Have you ever wanted to set off on a journey with no destination in mind?

-A note on narrative style: In non-linear systems the change of the output is not proportional to the change of the input (in mathematical terms that is).
-This seems like a fitting way to describe my writing and perhaps a metaphor for my life: sometimes over-productive and sometimes counter intuitive, always unpredictable while remaining beautifully balanced on the edge of contradictions and coincidences.
-I think my readers will appreciate the refuge of such a fine balance and enjoy my alternative vision of lived experience.
+A note on my non-linear narrative style: In non-linear systems the change of the output is not proportional to the change of the input.
+This seems like a fitting way to describe my writing and perhaps a metaphor for my life.
+Sometimes over productive and sometimes counter-intuitive, always unpredictable while remaining beautifully balanced on the edge of contradictions and coincidences.
+I think my audience will appreciate the refuge of such a fine balance and embrace this alternative vision of lived experience.